rrjavadev/code-doodles/index.md

-# Welcome to Code-doodles!
+# Code-doodles!
-Here you will find some of my experiements using Java, Spring Boot, some 3rd party libraries etc. I have decided to open this page with the intention of returning  the favours the Java developer communities have showered on me in my 20+ years of IT career.
-Being a mother of two small children, finding time for this extra curricular activity is an issue.
-Yet, I will be at your service sharing some of my experiences with you guys in the limited time available.
-I will cover some topics, that I found hard to solve or those useful libraries which I really liked but had limited documentation.
-Hope you guys will enjoy my doodles!
+Welcome!
+Here you'll find my practical experiments and thoughts on interesting Java features and architectural patterns.
+After two decades benefiting from the generosity of the Java developer community, I'm excited to contribute my own experiences.
+As a mother of two young children, time is precious, but I'm committed to sharing solutions to tricky issues and showcasing valuable, lesser-known libraries.
+I hope you find something useful here!

 ## Topics
 * [Monoliths, Microservices, and the Modular Middle Ground](https://github.com/rrjavadev/code-doodles/blob/master/ModularMonoliths.md#monoliths-microservices-and-the-modular-middle-ground)